-Most

-RFP templates include similar categories of information, but some of these might change depending on the goals of a project or your company's needs.
-Some typical categories to include in an RFP document are:
+Most RFP templates include similar categories of information, but some of these might change depending on the goals of a project or the needs of your company.
+Some typical categories to include in an RFP are:

-- 1. Background information regarding your company - 2.
-Detailed description of the project - 3.
-Budaet - 4.
-Scope of work with specific requirements about preferred systems, tools, materials, or products
+- 1. Background information

+- 2. Detailed description of the project

+- 3. Specific requirements about preferred systems, tools, materials, or products

-- 5. Project timeline along with explicit dates and milestones
+- 4. Project deadline along with explicit dates and milestones

-- 6. Any questions you would like the potential vendors to answer or materials to submit
+- 5. Any questions you would like the potential vendors to answer or materials to submit

-- 7. Evaluation criteria
+- 6. Evaluation criteria

-- 8. Possible roadblocks
+- 7. Possible roadblocks

-- Guidelines for submitting the proposal
+- 8. Guidelines for submitting the proposal

-1. Company introduction
+1. Background

-In your RFP introduction, include any background information regarding your company and its history that you feel might be important for potential contractors to understand, including:
+In your introduction, include any background information regarding your company and its history that you feel might be important for potential contractors to understand, including: